AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment-latest-fp.md

    * **Time**: The schedule will end at a specified time.
    * **Duration**: The schedule runs for a particular duration of time in hours or minutes.

-### Day-parting {#dayparting}
+### DayParting {#dayparting}

-Day-parting refers to as splitting up a day into time slots and specifying which content plays at the desired time.
-AEM Screens allows you to schedule channels in terms of day-parting within a day, week, or month as per the requirement.
+DayParting refers to as splitting up a day into time slots and specifying which content plays at the desired time.
+AEM Screens allows you to schedule channels in terms of DayParting within a day, week, or month as per the requirement.

-The following examples explain day-parting in channels in three different scenarios:
+The following examples explain DayParting in channels in three different scenarios:

 #### Playing content on a single day divided into multiple time slots {#playing-content-on-a-single-day-divided-into-multiple-time-slots}

-This example shows how a restaurant uses day-parting to showcase its breakfast, lunch and dinner menu everyday.
+This example shows how a restaurant uses DayParting to showcase its breakfast, lunch and dinner menu everyday.

 Here, we will divide each day into different time slots, so that channel content plays as per the specified time of the day.
 Set the following properties of the Recurrence Schedule for your channel to play the content as per this use case.